-In addition to helping prepare pre-service teachers, Grifenhagen’s research has also focused on providing support for beginning K-2 teachers through Wolfpack WORKS (Ways to Optimize Reading/Writing for Kids Statewide).
-She is the principal investigator on the literacy initiative, which was designed using 10 evidence-based literacy practices and has supported about 460 beginning K-2 teachers and about 11,000 K-2 students in 15 high-needs districts in North Carolina since the program began in 2018.
+In addition to helping prepare pre-service teachers, Grifenhagen’s research also focused on providing support for beginning K-2 teachers through Wolfpack WORKS (Ways to Optimize Reading/Writing for Kids Statewide), which ended in the summer of 2021.
+She was the principal investigator on the literacy initiative, which was designed using 10 evidence-based literacy practices and supported about 460 beginning K-2 teachers and about 11,000 K-2 students in 15 high-needs districts in North Carolina since it began in 2018.

-During the program’s first year (2018-19), nearly three-fourths of participating teachers demonstrated gains in self-efficacy in literacy instruction and 97% reported a desire to remain in the classroom.
-Based on the data available and collected through an independent evaluation, Wolfpack WORKS has also helped to improve reading proficiency and reduce performance gaps, most significantly among Black, Hispanic and English language learner students in kindergarten and first grade, during the first year of the program.
+During all three years of the program, nearly all participating teachers demonstrated gains in self-efficacy in literacy instruction and between 94% and 97% reported a desire to remain in the classroom.
+Based on the data available and collected through an independent evaluation, Wolfpack WORKS has also helped to improve reading proficiency and reduce performance gaps, most significantly among male students and students with greater literacy needs in first grade.

 “The teachers we work with face many challenges but are so resilient and committed to their students, and it is an honor to work with them.
 We are finding real impacts on participating teachers’ knowledge, practice and even retention, as well as relationships with student literacy outcomes,” Grifenhagen said.
 “I am proud of how much new knowledge we are generating from this project while also having a significant and immediate impact on teachers and students across our state.”